Cold Soba Noodles (ざる蕎麦 – Zaru Soba)

 - Daikon Oroshi – Grated daikon is a common condiment to add to the dipping sauce as the particles of daikon absorb the sauce and cling to the noodles.
 When grating daikon, I like to use the top half (leaf-end) because it tends to be sweeter and less spicy.
 The bottom half (root-end) works better for cooked dishes.

 - Others – Aromatic ingredients, such as ginger, myoga, yuzu zest, shiso, and sesame seeds are all possibilities.
 You can also add ingredients to change the texture, like raw quail egg, chopped okra, or grated yamaimo.
-Some people like to turn it into a salad by topping it with veggies like tomatoes, cucumber, or spinach.
+These days, soba noodles are often turned into a soba salad tossing it with vegetables and protein, along with a sauce.